Dear Returning Students,

 Here are some important things happening this fall at University College, The Center for Student Success.

 If you would like extra support in a class, take advantage of our peer tutoring.
-You can sign up directly for a tutor at https://tutortrac.wilkes.edu for many classes.
-Small group and supplemental instruction schedules will be posted on our website and emailed to students in selected classes.
-For more information on tutoring, contact Katy Betnar, Director of the Learning Center, at firstname.lastname@example.org.
+The individual tutor request form, small group, and supplemental instruction schedules will be posted online and emailed to students in selected classes.
+For more information on tutoring, contact Katy Betnar, Director of the Learning Center (firstname.lastname@example.org).

 If you have a documented disability and are in need of accommodations, please contact Ms. Katy Betnar at firstname.lastname@example.org.
 The Disability Support Services Office is located in Conyngham Hall.
-The documentation guidelines and related information can be found at wilkes.edu/academics/colleges/university-college/disability-support-services-dss.
+The documentation guidelines and related information can be found online.

 Center for Career Development and Internships

 - Internship, career or grad school questions?
 Connect with us via our zoom sessions during the semester.
-Visit Wilkes Today & Handshake for event times and to register to attend.
+Visit Today@Wilkes and Handshake for the Event times and register to attend.

 - Virtual Resume Sessions